 UB American Studies faculty, 1987

-The Native American Studies program within the Department of American Studies grew to achieve national recognition and was once known as the strongest university program this side of the Mississippi River.
+The Native American Studies program within the Department of American Studies grew to achieve national recognition.
+It was once known as the strongest university program on this side of the Mississippi River.
 Indigenous scholars in UB’s program have distinguished themselves as dedicated participants and spokespeople in Native rights and liberation movements across Canada and the U.S., including the occupation at Wounded Knee, the Trail of Broken Treaties, and the Oka Crisis.
 UB Professor John Mohawk, founder of UB’s Native American Studies Program, was one of the foremost Haudenosaunee scholars of his generation and a leading advocate for the rights of Indigenous people worldwide.
 His foundational series of position papers, “The Haudenosaunee Address to the Western World,” was presented in 1977 at the United Nations in Geneva, Switzerland.
 John Mohawk and SUNY Distinguished Service Professor Emeritus Oren Lyons were leading proponents of the United Nations working group on Indigenous populations, which led to the establishment of the United Nations Permanent Forum on Indigenous Issues.
 Oren Lyons was also a key architect of the United Nations Declaration of the Rights of Indigenous Peoples, and he received awards from the United Nations and the Rosa Parks Institute for his work on environmental justice and human rights.
 The new department seeks to build on and extend the impact of this legacy and the work of its faculty.

 American Studies professor John Mohawk, 1988; 18.5x18.3cm; Copyright 1988 University at Buffalo.